ibm-cloud-docs/dns-svcs-cli-plugin/dns-svcs-cli-plugin.md

 {: #create-glb-pool-options}

 --json
-:   The JSON file or JSON string used to describe a global load balancer pool.
+:   The JSON file or JSON string that is used to describe a global load balancer pool.
 Required.
     - The required fields in JSON data are `name`, `origins`:
         - `name`: The name of the load balancer pool.
         - `origins`: The list of origins within this pool.
     - The optional fields are `description`, `healthy_origins_threshold`, `enabled`, `monitor`, `notification_channel`, `healthcheck_region`, `healthcheck_subnets`:
         - `description`: The descriptive text of the load balancer pool.
         - `healthy_origins_threshold`: The minimum number of origins that must be healthy for this pool to serve traffic.
-        - `enabled`: Whether the load balancer pool is enabled.
+        - `enabled`: Determines whether or not the load balancer pool is enabled.
 Valid values: `true`, `false`.
-        - `monitor`: The ID of the load balancer monitor to be associated to this pool.
+        - `monitor`: The ID of the load balancer monitor that is to be associated to this pool.
         - `notification_channel`: The notification channel.
         - `healthcheck_region`: Health check region of VSIs.
 Valid values: `us-south`, `us-east`, `eu-gb`, `eu-du`, `au-syd`, `jp-tok`, `br-sao`, `ca-tor`.
         - `healthcheck_subnets`: A list of health check subnet IDs of VSIs.

         When you create a pool by attaching a monitor, DNS Services takes one address from the health check subnet.
-Ensure this health check subnet has sufficient IP addresses available.
+Ensure that this health check subnet has sufficient IP addresses available.
         {: note}

     Sample JSON data: